pa-nik/S21_CSMA.213_assignment03/README.md

 ### S21_CSMA.213 assignment03

 This week's assignment deals with genetic algorithms.
-The first few questions ask you to perform **crossover** and **mutation** operations similar to what we discussed in class (you can also use Chapter 4 of *Grokking Artificial Intelligence Algorithms* for reference).
+The first few questions ask you to perform **crossover** and **mutation** operations similar to what we discussed in class (you can also use Chapter 4 of *Grokking Artificial Intelligence Algorithms* for reference):

 Let's assume that the following 2 individuals were chosen out of a population of binary encoded chromosomes that are each 56 bits in length (grouped in 8 bits for readability):